-Determining the timing of satisfaction of professional services c.
-Impairment of non-financial assets
+Determining the timing of satisfaction of professional services

 The Group determined that the input method is the best method in measuring progress of the professional services because there is a direct relationship between the Group's effort (i.e., labour hours incurred) and the transfer of service to the customer.
 The Group recognises revenue on the basis of the labour hours expended relative to the total expected labour hours to complete the service.